tencurse/neocities-v2/src/about.md

 > Just wanted to get the gang together early in my tenure to say...
 Yo.

 Howdy!
-I’m **Kirsten (she/her)** and I am a woman in STEM and the arts.
+I’m **Kirsten (she/her)**.
 Software developer by day, fiction writer by (mid)night.
 I play the bass guitar as a hobby, largely inspired by Mitski and Arctic Monkeys.
 I love Linux systems and how endlessly customizable they are.
 I enjoy playing video games and watching people play video games.

 **I’m a proponent of open source software and the ad–free web.** Use Mozilla Firefox, install adblock of your choice, install SponsorBlock for YouTube.
 Support open source software and independent creators whenever you can.
 Dual–boot Linux, or throw away Windows altogether.{% footnoteNum %}{% footnote "It’s not always the easiest (or even practical) in a capitalist world like this one.
 But we do our best." %}